 So, lets raise a support issue:

-(8) email the same copy of the sales receipt and warrenty information from their system
+- email the same copy of the sales receipt and warranty information from their system

-(11) Netgear inform me that (a) they have updated their own support system and now show the unit as out of warranty and (b) to have a “nice day”
+- Netgear inform me that (a) they have updated their own support system and now show the unit as out of warranty and (b) to “have a nice day!!”

 Having the WNDR3700 unit out of warranty is one thing, but the sarcastic reply is just adding salt to the wound.